AurelienBesnier/photon_mapping/docs/source/code_example.rst

 | To setup the captors (The objects that we do the calculations of light's energy), we have to define its geometry, material and position
 | The optical properties of captor's material are the same as the optical properties of environment's material
+| In this tools, we have 2 type of captors:
+| - ``FaceCaptor``: the material of this captor work like the material of the other surfaces
-| We can also define whether the material of captor affect to the interaction of light in the simulation or not by defining the variable ``using_mat``
+| - ``VirtualCaptor``: the material of this captor has no effect to the light in the simulation

 .. code-block:: python